 Growth & development of Li-Ion batteries

 Lithium battery technology has taken many years to develop.
-It offers distinct advantages over other older rechargeable battery technologies such as Nickel cadmium and Nickel Metal Hydride.
-Despite the advantages of Lithium ion it has taken years to perfect and enable it to reach a maturity level where it could be widely used.
+It offers distinct advantages over other older rechargeable battery technologies such as nickel cadmium and nickel metal hydride.
+Despite the advantages of lithium ion it has taken years to perfect and enable it to reach a maturity level where it could be widely used.
 Now it is used in many areas and its use has enabled may technologies such as mobile phones, laptops and other items of everyday use to move forwards.

-Work was undertaken at the University of Pennsylvania to enable a graphite electode to be used with lithium ions in the electrode.
+Work was undertaken at the University of Pennsylvania to enable a graphite electrode to be used with lithium ions in the electrode.
 This was a major advance, although it was not take up immediately by other advances in lithium ion technology.

 However other techniques associated with charging needed to be solved before a viable cell could be made.
 In 1979 J Goodenough demonstrated a rechargeable lithium ion cell using Lithium Cobalt Oxide for the positive electrode and lithium as the negative one.

 The next stages in producing a workable production cell were to be able to enable recharging action with lithium in graphite.
 This was achieved by Rachid Yazami in 1979.
 It then took until 1985 before a rechargeable lithium ion cell was developed that could be manufactured in large scale production quantities.
 Akira Yoshino used carbonaceous material into which would accept lithium ions as one electrode, and lithium cobalt oxide, LiCoO2 as the other.
 The use of Lithium Cobalt Oxide was important because it is stable in air unlike lithium itself, and this made this cell structure more stable chemically and far less dangerous.

 Lithium ion, Li-ion battery technology basics

 Although there are various different forms of lithium ion battery technology, there are several common elements in common.